mertyGit/owig/README.md

 # Release information
 WARNING: STILL BETA Usable to track on going progress and stats, but no garantees whatsover

+Version 0.93:
+- Added information about objectives (WAITING, A,B or PAYLOAD) and more info about payload; points taken, total amount of points, position of payload relative to track between two points and total distance start-end
+- Any wrong intepretation of attack/defend during assembly screen, will be corrected via in-game information
+- No crashes when loading with non-existing (test)file
+- View cleanup & prevention settings of mismanagement of known mapnames
+- Cooler simpler logo

 Version 0.92:
 - Added XLSX output functionality; now you can specify ".xlsx" file in statsfile, it will create or add rows to the "owig" sheet in your excel file